mautic/developer-documentation-new/docs/rest_api/emails.rst

        'subject' => 'New subject line',
    );

-   // Create new an Email of ID 1 isn't found?
+   // Create a new Email if ID 1 isn't found?
    $createIfNotFound = true;

    $email = $emailApi->edit($id, $data, $createIfNotFound);